What are the best shooting modes to use and why?

 Sets a slow shutter speed so that lights in the background is visible in shot, but also fires the flash so the subject is clearly exposed.

-Night portrait mode tries to strike a balance between exposing for the dark background as well as the main subject.
+Night portrait mode tries to strike a balance between exposing for the dark background, as well as the focal point of the photo (the subject).

-In this mode the shutter stays open a little longer than usual before the flash fires.
-This is how it’s possible to capture some of the background as well, because the longer the shutter is open, the more light can be recorded.
+In this shooting mode the shutter stays open a little longer than usual before the flash fires.
+This makes it possible to capture some of the background as well, because the longer the shutter is open, the more light can be recorded.

-It might be necessary to use a tripod, depending on how dark it is.
+You might need a tripod, depending on how dark it is.

 6. Flash off mode